Favicon

 • Country restrictions: Allow or block access based on the user's geographic location.

-create publication
+create Publication

 OTP (One-Time Password) access

-This is especially relevant for organizations with strict SSO-only Policies that need to share Builds externally without relaxing their global authentication configuration.
+This is especially relevant for organizations with strict SSO-only policies that need to share Builds externally without relaxing their global authentication configuration.

 OTP access is configured per Publication and does not affect any other Publication or the global App Store authentication settings.